Rovers get their 2019/20 Sky Bet League One campaign underway with a home game against Gillingham at the Keepmoat Stadium.

 The Gills only promotion from this level came in 2000, winning the Division Two play-off final against Wigan Athletic, defeating the Latics 3-2 after extra time with two goals in the last six minutes to turn the game on its head.

 Their play-off success came a year after they fell at the same hurdle to future Premier League champions Manchester City.
 Despite being two goals up with 90 minutes played, injury time goals from two future ex-Rovers men in Kevin Horlock and Paul Dickov saw City force extra-time and then penalties.

 They remained in the second tier of English football for five years before returning to League One in 2005.
-This current campaign will be the Gills’ sixth consecutive season in League One, following their League Two title-winning season during the 2012/13 campaign.
+This campaign will be the Gills’ seventh consecutive season in League One, following their League Two title-winning season during the 2012/13 campaign.

 The Gills are also known for being Kent’s only EFL representative, with this being the case since 1992 following Maidstone United’s expulsion from the league that year.